-To be eligible for admission to ASU, applicants must meet graduation, aptitude, and competency requirements as shown in the "Admission Requirements" table, page 67, and the "Competency Requirements" table, page 69.
+To be eligible for admission to ASU, applicants must meet graduation, aptitude, and competency requirements as shown in the "Fall 2005-Spring 2006 Admission Requirements" table, page 68, and the "Competency Requirements" table, page 69.
+New admission requirements will be in effect for students entering fall 2006.
+Access the Web site at www.asu.edu/admissions/2006requirements.